zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/_index.md

 keywords: portworx, stateful applications, kubernetes
 description: Learn how to install various applications with Portworx on Kubernetes
 weight: 4
+series: top
-series: k8s-postinstall
+series2: k8s-postinstall
 ---

-This topic explains how to install various applications for use with Portworx.
+This topic explains how to install various stateful applications for use with Portworx.